 The average distance from the clitoris to the vaginal opening (CV distance) is for many women paramount to whether orgasm can be achieved during regular intercourse without hands.
 It is also the most interesting use of the phrase, “The rule of thumb … .”
 Distances of < 2.5 cm are typically seen as “good,” 2.5 to 3.5 is seen as average, and a length of 3.5 cm or greater often relates to poorer outcomes.
 For women in which this distance is large (~ 3.5 cm), the best sexual position for orgasm will be with them on top at an angle so that the clitoris can be manually stimulated by their partner’s belly as they are entered vaginally.

-Male sexual release is fairly one dimensional, … applied friction.
-Female sexuality on the other hand is very much high dimensional and even in societies where sexual education and literature are more open, a surprising number of women are never really able to max out their own climaxes and inner satisfaction.
-This is addressed in the late 21st century by tailoring neural nanite arrays
+Male sexual excitement is a far less complex event than female sexual release, … reception of the various inputs to the hypothalamus (MPOA) and the paraventricular nucleus and then downstream activation of the hindbrain PGN and so on … Female sexuality on the other hand is very much high dimensional and even in societies where sexual education and literature are more open, a surprising number of women are never really able to max out their own climaxes and inner satisfaction.
+This is addressed in the late 21st century by tailored neural nanite arrays

 Worth noting is that there is some speculation about the neural differences between females and males at orgasm.
 It is a question of whether the experiences felt are equally pleasurable.
 Those few individuals who have changed sexes and experienced orgasms as both male and female say that the amount of excitation is similar but of different natures.
 Physically this likely means that slightly separate neural networks are synchronously firing.
 In the latter 21st century, by adjusting neural nanite arrays, both sexes will be able to not only heighten their pleasure but also experience orgasm from their partner’s perspective.